Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Subsequent offenses have stronger penalties.
 Furthermore, if a minor is in the vehicle during a first offense, the driver is subject to a fine of up to $10,000 and should therefore, consult with a Drug DWI lawyer in Lubbock immediately.

 Unlike DUI cases, DUIDs are treated on a case-by-case basis in Texas.
 The penal code definition for intoxication regarding drugs is vague.
 Unlike alcohol, there are not quantifiable measures for the level of a drug that may cause impairment.
 Marijuana is a prime example.

 A blood test may reveal marijuana in the system, but cannabis stays in the bloodstream for weeks after smoking or consumption.
 That makes it difficult to prove a driver was under the influence of marijuana at the time of arrest.

 A knowledgeable DUID attorney in Lubbock can aggressively investigates the circumstances of the motor vehicle stop to see if correct procedures were followed and if there are issues with the prosecution’s case.

 For drivers charged with a DUID for a prescribed medication, our attorneys will delve into medical records and consult medical professionals.

 If you or a loved one has been charged with a DUID, you need the services of a Lubbock DUI drug lawyer.
 For a DUID case, time is of the essence, and it is crucial that you contact a DUID lawyer immediately.

 Call our firm for a free consultation.
-We will review your case and advise you of your options going forward.
+Furthermore, we will review your case and advise you of your options going forward.